What you need to do when you receive a customer complaint.

-Our business advice desk is a free service for businesses.
-You can contact the advice desk for general information on complaints-handling, including informal advice on what the ombudsman’s approach is likely to be on different types of complaints.
+Our technical desk is a free service for businesses.
+You can contact the technical desk for general information on complaints-handling, including informal advice on what the ombudsman’s approach is likely to be on different types of complaints.

-Our advice desk is open from 9am to 5pm on Monday to Friday.
+Our technical desk is open from 9am to 5pm on Monday to Friday.

 Phone: 020 7964 1400